BMO Mortgage Rates & Reviews

 BMO Investment Property Mortgage

-1. The Price: An investment property is usually valued based on comparable properties and off of a calculation called a capitalization rate, which is the operating income a property brings in, divided by the property’s price.
-Higher cap rateswill mean that you will have more money coming in as income from rent compared to the price you paid on the property, and lower cap rates will mean the opposite.
-This means that finding a property that has a reasonable cap rate is important, and can help you pay down your mortgage quicker and build more equity.
+1. The Price: While deciding what price you are willing to pay for an investment property, you must consider the returns it will generate.
+An investment property is usually valued based on comparable properties and off of a calculation called a capitalization rate, which is the operating income a property brings in, divided by the property’s price.
+The higher the cap rate, the higher the income generated compared to the price you paid for the property.
+This means that finding a property that has a reasonable cap rate is important and can help you pay down your mortgage quicker and build more equity.

 2. The Location: Purchasing a property in a neighborhood that is in-demand, safe, and has good amenities and job opportunities will make renting your property much easier, and over time may help the property appreciate in value.